jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/strain-deformation-and-mechanical-properties.md

 # Strain Deformation and Mechanical Properties

 **Introduction**
 Most bodies undergo some amount of elastic deformation under some external loading.

-#strain
+Strain
 : A geometric quantity that measures the deformation of a body.

-This is one of the most important topics in solid mechanics because #strain quantifies the changes in geometry during deformation from applied stresses.
+This is one of the most important topics in solid mechanics because strain quantifies the changes in geometry during deformation from applied stresses.

-Normal #strain, $\epsilon_{x}$
+Normal Strain, $\epsilon_{x}$
 : In a direction $\hat{n}$, this is defined as the change in length per unit length of the fibers oriented in the $\hat{n}$-direction.

 [Strain (Average)](strain-average.md)